alexbevi/alexbevi.github.com/source/_posts/2020-02-13-mongodb-initial-sync-progress-monitoring.markdown

 <!-- MORE -->

-Determining if the sync is progressing can be done by either checking the size of the [`dbPath`]() of the syncing node or by running the [`db.adminCommand({ replSetGetStatus: 1, initialSync: 1 })`](https://docs.mongodb.com/manual/reference/command/replSetGetStatus/) command while connected to the SECONDARY via the mongo shell.
+Determining if the sync is progressing can be done by either checking the size of the [`dbPath`](https://docs.mongodb.com/manual/reference/configuration-options/#storage.dbPath) of the syncing node or by running the [`db.adminCommand({ replSetGetStatus: 1, initialSync: 1 })`](https://docs.mongodb.com/manual/reference/command/replSetGetStatus/) command while connected to the SECONDARY via the mongo shell.

 {% img /images/initsync-001.png %}

 Checking the directory size of the SECONDARY that is being initial sync'ed will provide a good approximation as to how much data still remains to be copied.
 Note that as the WiredTiger storage engine doesn't "release" space when documents are deleted there is a high probability that the SECONDARY will have a _smaller total directory size_ than the sync source.

+The second step (after cloning) where the oplog entries are applied will also affect the overall time required to sync from the sync source.

 The `replSetGetStatus` command will produce a JSON document similar to the following.
 This document contains extensive details as to how the database/collection cloning is progressing, as well as any errors that have occurred during the process.